EU strategy on energy system integration

 System integration will likely follow different pathways in each EU country, depending on their respective starting points and policy choices.
 Some of these are already reflected in the national energy and climate plans 2021-2030.

 The energy system integration will be facilitated by the correct and timely implementation of the eight legal acts of the Clean energy for all Europeans package, adopted in 2018-2019.

 The new EU strategy - in synergy with a new dedicated strategy on hydrogen in Europe - will lay the foundation for the decarbonised European energy system of the future.

-In preparation of the strategy, the Commission welcomed input from stakeholders and citizens and asked for their feedback on the strategy roadmap, through either direct or online contributions by 8 June 2020.
+To prepare the strategy, the Commission invited stakeholders and citizens to provide feedback on the strategy roadmap, through direct or online contributions, which closed on 8 June 2020.

 - Factsheet: EU Energy System Integration Strategy (July 2020)

 - Q&A: Making our energy system fit for our climate targets (July 2021)